Bullish insiders bet AU$1.4m on Australian Finance Group Limited (ASX:AFG)

-In the last twelve months KGL Resources insiders were buying shares, but not selling.
-You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
+Happily, we note that in the last year insiders paid AU$1.4m for 599.29k shares.
+But insiders sold 400.00k shares worth AU$608k.
+Overall, Australian Finance Group insiders were net buyers during the last year.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 If you would prefer to check out another company -- one with potentially superior financials -- then do not miss this free list of interesting companies, that have HIGH return on equity and low debt.